List of Muppets: Fozzie Bear

 An insecure, stand-up comic bear introduced in The Muppet Show.
 Fozzie's characterization was created by Frank Oz, who performed the character from his debut in 1976 until Oz's retirement in 2000.
 Eric Jacobson has performed the character since then.
 Finch calls Fozzie "a sweetly insecure and absolutely terrible comedian."
-According to Oz, Fozzie is such a bad comedian that he "can't afford good joke writers, and he can't write good jokes himself but still a good character."
+According to Oz, Fozzie is such a bad comedian that he "can't afford good joke writers, and he can't write good jokes himself."
 He was designed by Michael K. Frith.